ReproNim/module-dataprocessing/_episodes/06-testing.md

 Now, our function works for small and large values!
 But what about negative values?
-We don't want to calculate factorials for negative values, but we didn't include this information within our code and if we ask for `my_factorial(-10)` we will get `1` and this is not what we expect.
+We don't want to calculate factorials for negative values, but we didn't include this information within our code and if we ask for `my_factorial(-10)`, we will get `1` and this is not what we expect.
-In fact, we would like our function to raise an Exception and tell us that we should not provide a negative values of `n`.
+In fact, we would like our function to raise an exception and tell us that we should not provide a negative values of `n`.
 This requirement can be also implemented within a test, e.g.: